Dawson County Vehicle Impound Guide

 After Retrieval

-- Report damage to impound lot manager: Immediately report any damage to the impound lot manager and request a written acknowledgment of your report.
-This is crucial for filing a claim if necessary.
+- Report Any Damage to the Lot Manager in Writing: Immediately report any damage to the impound lot manager in writing before you drive away.
+This will help you file a claim if necessary.